 The Multiscale Materials Modelling Group in IINM/WMG is led by Dr. Figiel, and it is focused on the development of multiscale modelling tools to optimise the multi-physics performance of advanced engineering materials and components with micro- and nano-size inclusions, using the theories of thermodynamics, continuum mechanics, micromechanics, nonlinear homogenisation, linked with numerical implementation using the finite element method and machine learning approaches.

-The Group works closely with the Warwick Centre for Predictive Modelling (WCPM), and the Centre for Scientific Computing (CSC) at the University of Warwick on a range of research projects focussing on the development of robust methods for quantification of uncertainties in multiscale materials models, and development/application of efficient high peformance computing approaches for those models.
+The Group works closely with the Warwick Centre for Predictive Modelling (WCPM), and the Centre for Scientific Computing (CSC) at the University of Warwick on a range of research projects focussing on the development of robust methods for quantification of uncertainties in multiscale materials models, data-driven multiscale approaches and development/application of efficient high peformance computing for those models.

 I. Multiscale modelling of chemo-mechanical problems

 This theme is focussed on the development of a multiscale (micro-macro) chemo-mechanical modelling framework in the finite-strain setting, to predict the multi-physics response of advanced heterogeneous materials for energy storage (e.g. Li-ion batteries, solid-state batteries) - below, examples of completed research:

 - Chemo-mechanical modelling of stress-assisted chemical reactions